 Query: Hi doctor, I am 28 years old.
 My height is 5'4" and weight is 70 kg.
 We have been trying for pregnancy for a year.
 My husband's reports were all normal.
 I am having PCOS, but my periods are very regular.
 I am on Oxetol 300 mg for partial seizure since one year.
 I am also taking Metformin 500 mg t...
 Read Full »

-Do you have a question on Menstrual Cycle or Pcos?Ask a Doctor Online
+Do you have a question on Healthy Hygiene or Menstrual Cycle?Ask a Doctor Online